DataDog/documentation/CONTRIBUTING.md

 ### Links

-Format links using numbered [reference-style links][8], and use relative paths for other pages within the docs site.
+Format links using numbered [reference-style links][8], and use relative paths for other pages published on the documentation site.
 For example, instead of embedding the URL directly in the text, write `read the [Getting Started with Azure][1]` and define the link reference at the bottom of the file like `[1]: /getting_started/azure/`.

 Avoid vague link text, let readers know where you're sending them.
 Any sentence containing a link should read just as well if it didn't have the link.
 - **Recommended**: To learn more about tagging, see the `[Guide to Tagging]`.